Marcus Silcock

 Hugh Behm-Steinberg

 “One of the things that most frustrated me about living in B_________ was its absence of mammals.
-Except for people, their cats and dogs, and the bats that flitted around at sunset, I never saw a single squirrel, mouse, or wolf, anywhere.
-So I ordered five pairs of red breeding squirrels on Amazon using my… Read more
+Except for people, their cats and dogs, and the bats that flitted around… Read more.

 -